Who Should Wear a Sports Mouthguard?

 Can You Use a Sports Mouthguard for Teeth Grinding?

-No, a sports mouthguard cannot be used as a nightguard to protect against teeth grinding.
+No, a sports mouthguard cannot be used as a nightguard to protect against teeth grinding or clenching.
 Though sports mouthguards are durable, they are not built for the continuous pressure that results from this problem.
-If you suffer from teeth grinding, inform one of our team members so we can design a nightguard for you.
+If you suffer from teeth grinding or clenching, inform one of our team members so we can design a nightguard for you.

 What our happy patients are saying